-If an elected member is appointed/elected to a position of responsibility their new remuneration rate, as shown in the amending determination, comes into effect on and from the day after the day on which the appointment was confirmed by council resolution.
+If a local government member is appointed/elected to a position of responsibility their new remuneration rate, as shown in the amending determination, comes into effect on and from the day after the day on which the appointment and remuneration was confirmed by council resolution.

 If a council makes a change to its governance structure and/or positions of responsibility during a council term and this has implications for councillor remuneration, the council must wait until the amending determination which contains its new remuneration rates is approved and gazetted by the Authority before it can pay the new remuneration rates for positions of responsibility and the new base councillor rate for positions with no additional responsibility.

-In this case the new remuneration rates will come into effect on and from the day after the day on which the council made its formal decision on its governance structure and/or roles.
+In this case the new remuneration rates will come into effect on and from the day after the day on which the council made its formal decision on its governance structure, roles and remuneration.
 The new remuneration for councillors holding positions with no additional responsibility commence on this date.
-The additional remuneration for councillors appointed to positions of responsibility come into effect on and from the day after the day on which their appointment is confirmed by council resolution.
+The additional remuneration for councillors appointed to positions of responsibility come into effect on and from the day after the day on which their appointment and remuneration is confirmed by council resolution.

-The remuneration of an elected member will cease on either the day:
+The remuneration of a local government member will cease on either the day:

-The additional remuneration received by an elected member who holds a position of responsibility will cease on either:
+The additional remuneration received by a local government member who holds a position of responsibility will cease on either:

-In all cases the elected member’s remuneration reverts to the current councillor with no additional responsibilities rate or to the appropriate member’s rate for Auckland local boards or community boards as shown in the determination.
+In all cases the local government member’s remuneration reverts to the current councillor with no additional responsibilities rate or to the appropriate member’s rate for Auckland local boards or community boards as shown in the determination.